unlight/eslint-plugin-nestjs/src/use-dependency-injection/use-dependency-injection.md

 # Enforce using Dependency Injection (use-dependency-injection)
-Stick dependency inversion principle, the dependencies are provided through a class constructor.
+Stick dependency inversion principle, the dependencies must be provided through a class constructor.

 ## Rule Details